MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/view-assignments.md

 ms.author: rolyon
 ms.reviewer: vincesm
 ms.custom: it-pro, has-azure-ad-ps-ref, azure-ad-ref-level-one-done
 ---

 # List Microsoft Entra role assignments

+Role assignments contain information linking a given security principal (a user, group, or application service principal) to a role definition.
+Listing users, groups, and assigned roles are default user permissions.

 This article describes how to list roles you have assigned in Microsoft Entra ID.

+## Scopes

-In Microsoft Entra ID, roles can be assigned at an organization-wide scope or with a single-application scope.
+In Microsoft Entra ID, roles can be assigned at different scopes.

-- Role assignments at the organization-wide scope are added to and can be seen in the list of single application role assignments.
+- Role assignments at tenant scope are added to and can be seen in the list of single application role assignments.
-- Role assignments at the single application scope aren't added to and can't be seen in the list of organization-wide scoped assignments.
+- Role assignments at the single application scope aren't added to and can't be seen in the list of tenant scoped assignments.

 ## Prerequisites